syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 ## Events

-The following events are available in SfCirculartChart.
+The following events are available in `SfCircularChart`.

 ### SelectionChanging